About

 Allyson Donnelly, Registered Behavior Technician

-Allyson is originally from New Hampshire but now lives in Burlington, VT.
+Allyson is originally from New Hampshire but now lives in Winooski.
 As a recent graduate from Saint Michael’s College, Allyson has a BA in psychology.
-Currently certified as an RBT, Allyson plans on getting her master’s in psychology with a concentration in applied behavior analysis.
-She enjoys and is passionate about the work she is currently doing at Little Royals.
+Currently she is working towards her masters in psychology online at the University of Phoenix.
+She has intentions of becoming a BCBA once she has graduated from her program.
+She is very passionate about the work that she does and has been enjoying her time at Little Royals.

-In her free time she enjoys reading, hiking, enjoying the outdoors and spending time with friends and family.
+In her free time she enjoys reading, hiking, enjoying the outdoors and spending time with her partner, cat, friends and family.

 Elizabeth has been working in the special education field since 2019 and graduated from UVM with a Bachelor of Science degree in psychology.
 Her love for working with people on the spectrum started when she worked with a young adult with autism providing one-on-one respite work.
 Now, working with children has opened up a whole new skill set and appreciation for aiding in the development and nurturing young minds!